Dave0097-hdz/Dave0097-hdz/README.md

 I specialize in building RESTful APIs to provide seamless communication between clients and servers.
 My approach ensures efficiency, security, and scalability, using tools like:

 - **Node.js/Express**: Backend development for creating efficient REST APIs.
-- **Django**: Leveraging the Django REST framework for full-featured APIs.
 - **Postman**: For API testing and integration.

 ---